Progress Illinois provides highlights from Tuesday's Cook County hearing on youth joblessness in the region.

 The employment situation is the worst for Cook County's black youth, according to the report, based on 2014 data.

-"[Young] blacks in Cook County do worse than they do compared to Illinois, the United States and the counties that hold that nation's largest cities," UIC Great Cities Director Teresa Cordova told Progress Illinois.
+"[Young] blacks in Cook County do worse than they do compared to Illinois, the United States and the counties that hold the nation's largest cities," UIC Great Cities Director Teresa Cordova told Progress Illinois.
 "Conversely, whites do better."

 The findings, she added, indicate that youth unemployment in Cook County is a "persistent problem" that it "is very concentrated" and will require a "multi-pronged attack from every facet to really tackle."